HOW TO SET UP A BASIC REACT ROUTER V6

 First of all, you need to have React 16.8 and above to implement React Router v6 because version 6 makes use of a lot of React hooks.

-In this post, I am going to show you how to implement a basic React Router with version 6.
 If you are familiar with React Router V5, it is much easier to understand concepts in version 6.
 Version 6 has some major changes compared with version 5.

 If you are not familiar with v5 take a look at this post first.